Republican governors seek distance from Washington gridlock

 CONGRESSIONAL ‘HEADWIND’

-Christie, seen a strong front-runner as the Republican choice in the 2016 presidential election, said his criticism was not aimed only at members of his party in Congress but lawmakers on both sides of the aisle.
+Christie, seen a strong frontrunner as the Republican choice in the 2016 general election, said his criticism was not aimed only at members of his party in Congress, but lawmakers on both sides of the aisle.

 “The frustration that many of us feel is that they are a headwind rather than a tailwind - and that’s not productive,” Christie told reporters.
 “My view has always been that when a Republican deserves criticism, he or she gets it; when a Democrat deserves criticism, he or she gets it; when they deserve praise, they get it too - but honestly and directly.”